WebAssembly/threads/proposals/threads/Globals.md

 ### Solution 3: Modify Function Signature to Pass SP as Parameter

-Rather than storing spilling the SP to linear memory, the SP value can be passed as a parameter.
-Because we can't tell whether an imported function will use the SP, we must modify all imported and exported functions.
+Rather than spilling the SP to linear memory, the SP value can be passed as a parameter.
+Because we can't tell whether an imported function will use the SP, we must modify all exported functions.

-The SP will ultimately be saved in a mutable global, but will be loaded from the parameter at function entrypoints:
+The SP will ultimately be saved in a mutable global, but will be loaded from the parameter at function entrypoints.
+This is just an optimization; we could pass the SP to all functions, but it is only necessary to do so in the exported functions:

 ```
 (module $m1